MeerKatnip/WebScraping/README.md

 Exercise 2:

 Accessed forecast.weather.gov, located div class 'tombstone-container', extracted elements for classes 'period-name', 'short-desc', and 'temp.
 Created new variable for array of element items extracted from each class.
 Printing data with pandas in a table format.
+Exported to .csv file with pandas.

 Followed tutorial here: https://www.youtube.com/watch?v=E5cSNSeBhjw